 Circular walks starting from the canal are plentiful, and those suggested in John Norris' indispensable book 'The Monmouthshire and Brecon Canal' are some of the best.
 Incidentally, once you've booked a holiday with us we'll send you a complimentary copy of John Norris' book so you can start planning what you want to see and do before you arrive.
 We love the 20-minute walk from Llangattock (Bridges 114 or 115) into the pretty town of Crickhowell crossing the old stone bridge over the River Usk.
 If you want to gain some height, head for the flat-topped Table Mountain above Crickhowell.
 You can retrace your steps or come back down via the hamlets of Llanbedr and Llangenny, before following the banks of the Usk back to Crickhowell.
 You’ll find OS maps of the area on our boats and in our cottages so you can plan your route in detail.
 Remember to wear suitable footwear and take waterproof clothing when going out for a walk, as the weather changes frequently in the Brecon Beacons.
 (Image: ©Visit Wales)

 3. Festivals and events

 For such a rural area, there’s a busy calendar of events.
 Hardly a week goes by without something happening near the canal.
-It’s possible to experience the biggest festivals, like Brecon Jazz Festival (in August), Abergavenny Festival of Cycling (in August) and Abergavenny Food Festival (in September), without going to specific concerts or workshops, as the towns’ streets come alive.
-On a smaller scale, there are regular art and craft exhibitions at Crickhowell, farmers’ markets to browse around in Abergavenny, Llangynidr and Brecon, and music in many canalside pubs.
+It’s possible to experience the biggest festivals, like Abergavenny Festival of Cycling (in June), Brecon Jazz Festival (in August), and Abergavenny Food Festival (in September), without going to specific concerts or workshops, as the towns’ streets come alive.
+Crickhowell also gets a certain buzz when it hosts a walking festival (in March), a music festival (in May) and a literature festival (in October).
+On a smaller scale, there are markets to browse around in Abergavenny, Crickhowell, Llangynidr and Brecon, and music in many canalside pubs.